CameronD73/529renew/README.md

 * For Chrome, from the menu (3 dots on the right) click on `more tools->extensions` , or `settings->extensions`.
 Then click on the sub-menu (3 horizontal lines on the left - don't you love a consistent user interface) and way down the bottom is `open Chrome web store`.
 Type __529renew__ into the search box and it should be the only extension offered.
 Click that and the details page opens up, along with a button `Add to Chrome`.
 * For Edge, click on 3 horizontal dots top right, then select `extensions`-> `manage extensions` and click on `Chrome web store`.
 At some stage you need to enable the option `Allow extensions from other stores`.
 Search for __529renew__ and click on the one extension listed and  the details page opens up, along with a button `Add to Chrome`.

-The following processes apply whichever browser you are using:
+The following steps then apply whichever browser you are using:
-*  you get a warning that this extension can "read and change your data on you.23andme.com" (badly worded - it means view and change the contents on the web page, I suppose hte extension _could_ edit and update your match notes if it wanted to.) as well as "read your browsing history" (I have no idea where this comes from - we don't ask for it and as far as I know the extension doesn't access your history).
+*  you get a warning that this extension can "read and change your data on you.23andme.com" (badly worded - it means view and change the contents on the web page, I suppose the extension _could_ edit and update your match notes if it wanted to.) as well as "read your browsing history" (I have no idea where this comes from - we don't ask for it and as far as I know the extension doesn't access your history).
 Click `Add extension`
 * The extension ID is hgckkjajmcmbificinfabmaelboedjic.
 * It should  then open a new tab and display a message box saying "created a new local database".
 This will only happen once for a given browser profile, unless you delete the extension, in which case the database is immediately deleted as well.
 * The "extensions" icon (a jigsaw puzzle piece) should be visible on the toolbar.
 Click on that and the drop-down should show 529renew.
 Chrome shows a pin, while edge shows what might be an eye. either case, you want to click that to enable the 529renew icon to appear on the toolbar.
 This is needed to give you access to the settings.